 - Healthcare Provider CPR (must be taken at Tunxis)

 The Essential Job Skills & Career Development course is required to receive a certificate of completion for the CPCT program.
-This course is taken during the Phlebotomy Program.
+This course is taken during the Certified Phlebotomy Program.

 Please be advised that if you have been convicted of a felony, you may not be eligible for clinical experiences, internships, externships or certifications associated with certain allied health courses or programs.
 Those with previous convictions may also find it difficult to secure employment within a health care setting.